Value Investing in Singapore - Your 2019 Guide

 Basically, we want a wider gap between the stock’s intrinsic value and its current price in the market.
 For example, Benjamin Graham was known to only invest in stocks that were trading at 2/3 of their intrinsic value.

 iv) Time and Effort

-This is not exactly the characteristic of Value Investing.
-However, all value investors who want to do well in value investing must be prepared to spend some time and effort.
+All value investors who want to do well in value investing must be prepared to spend some time and effort.

 Many value investors make use of fundamental factors to evaluate stocks, and there are little to no good fundamental stock screeners available.
 Even with a stock screener, value investors would still need to carry out their own due diligence to look beyond the numbers.

 The market is irrational.
 It could take a while for a stock’s true value to be realised in the stock market.
-A value investor may need to wait for months or years before a stock can realise its true value for a positive return.
+A value investor may need to wait for months or years before the stock can realise its true value for a positive return.

 The waiting time for a positive ROI is something that most average investors find difficult to adhere to.